LucioAntonioRosi/challenge_1/README.md

 ## Warnings!!

 - Do not use the **Armijo** rule with any second order methods, as they may not work well together for theoretical reasons!
+  *Note: If you use a quasi-Newton scheme you can still use armijio rule, as long as you guarantee that the approximate Hessian is positive definite.*
 - When you set the parameters, be careful to define the right number of **dim** (You must be coherent)!